TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.securityandmonitoring/microsoft-machinelearning-securityandmonitoring-authentication.md

 						   deployment_config=aci_config)
 aci_service.wait_for_deployment(True)
 ```

-To consume the web service, use `aci_service.get_keys()` to fetch the key and set this in the authorization header.
+To consume the web service, use `aci_service.get_keys()` to fetch the key and set this in the authorization header:

 ```
 import requests